-More Information on Signal Processing
+More About Signal Processing

 Using just a few IDL commands, we have performed some complex and powerful signal processing tasks.
 IDL has many more signal processing abilities than the ones shown in this chapter.
-To take advantage of all of IDL's powerful capabilities, look for more information in the Using IDL manual.
+To take advantage of all of IDL's powerful capabilities, look for more information in Chapter 10, "Signal Processing" in the Using IDL manual manual.

-IDL and Images Smoothing and Sharpening 85 Image Data and the Command Line 73 Other Image Manipulations 89 Resizing an Image Extracting Profiles 91 Resizing a Graphics Window Using the iImage Tool 92 Contrast Enhancement More Information on Images in IDL 94
+IDL and Images 64 Contrast Enhancement Using the iImage Tool 65 Smoothing and Sharpening 79 Image Data and the Command Line 67 Other Image Manipulations 83 Resizing an Image Extracting Profiles 85 Resizing a Graphics Window More About Images in IDL 86